astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 description: "Manage Astronomer Workspaces and Airflow Deployments via the Astronomer UI."
 ---

-We've designed the Astronomer UI as a place for you to easily and effectively manage users, deployments and resources.
+We've designed the Astronomer UI as a place for you to easily manage users, Airflow Deployments and resources.

 ## Dashboard